Sunday, March 30, 2025

 February 8, 2025

 Nardo (Ross Pesigan) and his wife Emma (Elora Espano) were driven out of their village when it was attacked by the rebels.
 They became close friends with Joel (Martin del Rosario), a soldier who helped them settle in this new community.
-One night during an eclipse, Martin visited their shack to bring them some food, and also to play poker with them.
+One night during an eclipse, Joel visited their shack to bring them some food, and also to play cards with them.
 However, when Nardo had to go fetch water at the well, Joel and Emma had other plans in mind.

 I first knew of this Jun Robles Lana work as a film that he both wrote and directed.
 The film was noted for its remarkable camera work as it followed the three main characters in one long continuous take in and around a small hut furnished only with a dining table and a bed, which notoriously included a 15-minute long sex scene.
 It starred Luis Alandy as Joel, Anthony Falcon as Nardo, and LJ Reyes, who won the Urian for Best Actress, as Emma.
 (MY REVIEW)